Brietoe/Sentinel/Milestones.md

 ##	External Token Request

 Sentinel can optionally be configured to allow unsolicited access token requests over the network.
-If enabled, when a well formed request is received, the user will receive a message for the user to manually review.
+If enabled, when a well formed request is received, the user will receive a message for manual review.

-If unsolicited requests are disabled, the counterparty can provide the access token request via QR code or URL endpoint.
+If unsolicited requests are disabled, the counterparty can provide the access token request via QR code, URL endpoint or manual entry.

 ## Logical Rules Engine